connelhooley/AkkaTestingHelpers/README.md

 The `Parent` property returns the `TestProbe` instance that was used as the supervisor to the actor under test.

-### Asserting Replies From The Parent Are Proccessed Correctly
+### Asserting Replies From The Parent Are Processed Correctly

 ``` csharp
 public class Example : TestKit